awsdocs/aws-config-developer-guide/doc_source/s3-bucket-server-side-encryption-enabled.md

 # s3\-bucket\-server\-side\-encryption\-enabled<a name="s3-bucket-server-side-encryption-enabled"></a>

-Checks that your Amazon S3 bucket either has Amazon S3 default encryption enabled or that the S3 bucket policy explicitly denies `put-object` requests without server side encryption that uses AES\-256 or AWS Key Management Service\.
+Checks if your Amazon S3 bucket either has the Amazon S3 default encryption enabled or that the Amazon S3 bucket policy explicitly denies `put-object` requests without server side encryption that uses AES\-256 or AWS Key Management Service\.
+The rule is NON\_COMPLIANT if your Amazon S3 bucket is not encrypted by default\.

 **Identifier:** S3\_BUCKET\_SERVER\_SIDE\_ENCRYPTION\_ENABLED